 Also, at this month you will have to put up with a lot of travelers intending to see the main sights of Rome before the start of the summer season.
 Thus, queues at ticket offices and museum halls, real traffic jams from tourists on the streets, and a wall of backs near the Trevi Fountain are awaiting for you.

-And yes – prices in Roman hotels in May, due to increased demand, shamelessly tend to go beyond reasonable limits.
+And be sure – prices in Roman hotels in May, due to increased demand, shamelessly tend to go beyond reasonable limits

 However, the high cost of a trip to the Italian capital is usually fully redeemed by excellent impressions.
 So, of course, you have every reason to strive here!